plgd-dev/doc/content/en/docs/tutorials/disaster-recovery-replica-set.md

    EOF
    ```

-### Setting up cert-manager on the Standby Cluster
+### Setting Up cert-manager on the Standby Cluster

 Ensure that you have cert-manager installed on the standby cluster as well.